sheepforce/Exckel/README.md

 By calling `exckel --help`, a quick explanation of all possible keywords is provided.

     exckelargs [OPTIONS]
       Available command line arguments.
 At least "--wf" and "--exc" must be specified.

     Common flags:
          --nocalccubes         Do not calculate cubes for orbitals and CDDs.
          --norenderimages      Do not render images from cubes.
       -o --outdir=DIR          Destination for all output files and existing cubes.
          --vmd=FILE            VMD executable.
 Default is first vmd executable found on system.
          --vmdstate=FILE       VMD visualisation state file.
 Used to determine perspective.
          --vmdstartup=FILE     VMD script to set up general look.
 If none is specified, it will default to your vmdrc.
          --vmdtemplate=FILE    VMD template script for plotting.
       -m --multiwfn=FILE       Multiwfn executable.
 Default is first Multiwfn executable found on system
       -t --tachyon=FILE        Tachyon executable.
 Default is first tachyon executable found on system
          --pdformat=STRING     Format of the summary to write with Pandoc.
 Any of [docx, odt, latex]
          --panref=FILE         Reference docx with formatting hints.
-       --pandir=DIR          Pandoc data dir.
-Needed for serveral formats.
          --wf=FILE             Wavefunction file (molden or fchk).
       -e --exc=FILE            Quantum chemistry software output file with excited state informations.
       -i --imgres=INT,INT      Image width x heigth for plotting of cubes.
       -s --s2filter=FLOAT      Filter excited states by contributions of next higher spin state (applies to plotting and summary).
          --foscfilter=FLOAT    Filter excited states by minimum oscillator strength (applies only to summary document).
          --fwhm=FLOAT          Full width at half maximum of the gaussian function used to convolute the stick spectrum.
          --weightfilter=FLOAT  Minimum weight of an excitation to write to the summary. (default 0.01)
       -? --help                Display help message
       -V --version             Print version information

 At least `--wf` and `--exc` must be set and point to your wavefunction file respective your quantum chemistry output file (with excited state information).